-There is a lot that goes into screen printing and it is therefore important to have a high-level understanding of the steps involved.
+There is a lot that goes into screen printing, and it is important to have a high-level understanding of the steps involved.

 The first order of business is usually planning.
 You come up with the right design.
-Without it you will end up misusing your resources.
+Without it, you will end up misusing your resources.
 CorelDraw and Adobe Illustrator are amongst the best vector design software in the market.
 They can help bring your client's ideas to life.
-After coming up with the right design, you pick an image and try to get its highest resolution to come up with a vector file than you can use for the printing.
-After that you begin to separate the different colors and create a file for each.
+After coming up with the right design, you pick an image and try to get its highest resolution to develop a vector file that you can use for printing.
+After that, you begin to separate the different colors and create a file for each.

-Nowadays there is software known as RIP.
-The software ensures that the inkjet printer produces high quality films.
+Nowadays, there is a software known as RIP.
+The software ensures that the inkjet printer produces high-quality films.

 When the emulsion dries, you place the printed film over the print screen and expose it to some UV light for about 20 minutes.
 That period of time may differ from one project to another.
 That is what it means to burn an image onto a screen.

-Your kind of artwork and the ink used for each project are the factors to consider when buying an emulsion.
+Your artwork and the ink used for each project are the factors to consider when buying an emulsion.

-You could use a hose pipe with a high water pressure to wash the screens.
+You could use a hosepipe with high water pressure to wash the screens.
 The film blocks out UV light from getting to the emulsion on the printed parts.
-The emulsion not covered hardens after exposure.
-So when you hit the screen with some water at a high pressure, it comes off easily, leaving us with an uncovered screen.
+The emulsion did not cover hardens after exposure.
+So when you hit the screen with some water at high pressure, it comes off easily, leaving us with an uncovered screen.

-From that entire process, you can see that it would not be economical to cater for single items.
-In the screen printing industry, you have to make use of the economies of scale to maintain your profits.
+From that entire process, you can see that it would not be economical to cater to single items.
+In the screen printing industry, you have to use economies of scale to maintain your profits.